emmakamau/PythonPractice/README.md

 #### Reverse word order
 Write a program (using functions!) that asks the user for a long string containing multiple words.
 Print back to the user the same string, except with the words in backwards order.

+#### Password Generator
+Write a password generator in Python.
+Be creative with how you generate passwords - strong passwords have a mix of lowercase letters, uppercase letters, numbers, and symbols.
+The passwords should be random, generating a new password every time the user asks for a new password.